NeuroFlame/computation-local-scica/README.md

         files which match the pattern `*.nii*`
    - The computation resolves the template argument to either use a preset template included within GIFT, or to use a template hosted on the local filesystem.
+   - The computation uses local parameters from each site stored in `local_parameters.json`.
+If the desire is to synchronize parameters across sites, this must be done manually.

 2. **Local Spatially Constrained ICA**:
    - Local spatially constrained ICA is then performed using the given template and locally specified